Dogs can go nuts for nuts. But should they eat them?

 First of all, let me make something clear: dogs can eat hazelnuts, in theory.
-They are not toxic to canines, and your pooch won’t have any problems if they ate a couple of unsalted, uncoated hazelnuts, but there is another problem that can cause issues.
+They are not toxic to canines, and your pooch won’t have any problems if they eat a couple of unsalted, uncoated hazelnuts.

 Same as almonds, hazelnuts are just about the right size to be a choking hazard or to cause intestinal obstruction.
 Small dogs can choke on hazelnuts, and larger dogs tend to gobble them up without chewing, which leads to hazelnuts getting stuck in their intestines and causing significant problems.